Wieland Förster: Childhood and youth

 Wieland Förster was born, the youngest of his parents' four children, in Laubegast, a suburb of Dresden.
 His father was employed in the transport and commercial sectors.
-In 1935 his father died as a result of wounds sustained during the First World War, leaving his mother to raise the children under conditions of financial hardship.She succeeded in distancing them from Nazi indoctrination.
+In 1935 his father died as a result of wounds sustained during the First World War, leaving his mother to raise the children under conditions of financial hardship.
+She succeeded in distancing them from Nazi indoctrination.
 As a school boy, between 1936 and 1944, Wieland rejected the Nazi system and pressures to take part in government sponsored uniformed organisations.
-In 1944 he took an apprenticeship as a trainee technical draftsman at the Dresden municipal waterworks.
+In 1944, he took an apprenticeship as a trainee technical draftsman at the Dresden municipal waterworks.
 Towards the end of 1944, still aged only 14, he was sent for four weeks to a Hitler Youth detention camp.
 On his release he volunteered for fire-watch duties in order to avoid further unwelcome interruptions to his training and education.

 It is reported that he was such a quick learner as an apprentice technical draftsmen that after a year he was "promoted" to a preparatory year for a degree course at the Engineering Academy.
-He was also conscripted into the local branch of the newly launched German Home Guard ("Volksturm"), and it was as a member of the Home Guard that he experienced the English and American air attacks that destroyed the central districts of city one day after his fifteenth birthday, on the night of 13 February 1945.
+He was also conscripted into the local branch of the newly launched German Home Guard ("Volksturm"), and it was as a member of the Home Guard that he experienced the English and American air attacks that destroyed the central districts of the city one day after his fifteenth birthday, on the night of 13 February 1945.
 In the chaos following the attacks he was able to escape from the Home Guard, remaining in his home district till war ended, formally on 8 May 1945, after which Dresden and the surrounding region of central Germany were administered as the Soviet occupation.
 Technical draftsmanship was officially designated as women's work, and Wieland was required to undertake hands-on work ("als Rohrleger") in industrial engineering.